AntoineBlondon/Sunko-Interpreter/README.md

 ### Hello World Example

-Create a new file named `hello.sko` and open it in your favorite text editor.
+Create a new file named `hello.sun` and open it in your favorite text editor.
 Enter the following Sunko code:

 ```
 # Hello World in Sunko